-The examination schedule is published at the start of the semester on the Department of Environmental Studies website.
+The examination schedule is published at the beginning of the semester on the International M.A. of the Environmental Studies' website.
 Students are responsible for checking the exam schedule.
 Lecturers have 14 days to submit the exam grades from the date of exam for open questions exams, and 7 days for multiple choice exams.